 Fitness Specialist Career Outlook

-The BLS reported that fitness training and instruction positions were predicted to grow 13% from 2012-2022, which was about as fast as average compared to all occupations.
+The BLS reported that fitness training and aerobic instruction positions were predicted to grow 8% from 2014-2024, which was about as fast as average compared to all occupations.
 Employment opportunities were best for candidates with postsecondary education in health and fitness.
-Fitness trainers and aerobics instructors earned a mean annual wage of $39,410 in May 2014.
+Fitness trainers and aerobics instructors earned a mean annual wage of $40,970 in May 2015.